-A conjoint graduate (AD) student of a member college of the TST may appeal a grade or an academic decision which affects him or her adversely and which he or she considers to be unfair or unreasonable.
+A conjoint graduate (AD) student of a member college of the TST may appeal a grade or an academic decision which affects them adversely and which they consider to be unfair or unreasonable.
 Appeals may be made concerning grades for courses or papers; decisions of an advisory or supervisory committee; results of a language examination; evaluation of general or comprehensive examinations; evaluation of theses; decisions about a student's continuation in a program; or any other decision involving academic requirements and regulations as they pertain to a student.
 Decisions made by the GCTS Admissions Committee concerning admission and related matters are not subject to appeal.
 Issues relating to non-academic matters are not to be considered by the GSC Academic Appeals Committee.